BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * I think Biker Badasses, etc, have pretty anemic drops at the moment.
   * In order to retain UCP compatibility, we had to alter how we guarantee Piston's Slow Hand drop.
 This remains untested.
+* Looks like our recent changes to the weighted pools have ended up letting bandit coolers and other more "regular" containers like that get good loot...
+I think I actually preferred those being kind of crappy; look into that.

 Other Notes
 -----------